 How Did the Emerald Necklace Come to Be?

 The parks in the Emerald Necklace were created by Frederick Law Olmsted, the nation’s first landscape architect.
 After successfully designing New York City’s Central Park, the city of Boston hired Olmsted.

 Another reason these parks were built were for people to congregate.
-At the time, Boston was struggling with the division of social classes, and Olmsted’s plan to build these parks.
-Olmsted’s work was fueled by his unwavering belief in democracy and vision to bring those from different cultural backgrounds together.
+At the time, Boston was struggling with the division of social classes, and Olmsted’s plan to build parks.
+Olmsted’s work was fueled by his unwavering belief in democracy and his vision to bring those from different cultural backgrounds together.

 Impact & Today's Legacy

 Olmsted’s original vision is still maintained today, as the parks included in the Emerald Necklace are used as an urban oasis.
 The parks are filled with wonderful bodies of water, gardens, and greenery.
 Boston’s parks are used by both locals and tourists to congregate and enjoy the beautiful scenery.